-Each sub-project to be supported under the TRESP project will be checked to confirm that it does not include any activity listed on the Negative/ Exclusion List of Activities.
-This applies to the all subprojects including civil construction works supported under the project.
+Each sub-project to be supported under the TRESP project will be checked to confirm that it does not include any activity listed on the Negative/Exclusion List of Activities.
+This applies to all subprojects including civil construction works supported under the project.
 The contract documents of rural roads, schools, agricultural and horticulture activities, livestock (poultry and piggery), fisheries and rubber processing activities under TRESP will include necessary clauses to exclude support for any activities in the Negative/Exclusion List of Activities.
+The screening checklist will be prepared by the DPR consultants for sub-projects involving civil works.
+For agriculture and Allied activities (except post-harvest infrastructure), the Screening checklist will be prepared by the respective PIU.
+These Screening reports will be reviewed and endorsed by the PMU in the Society for TRESP.